Tinkerhub-NSSCE/baymax/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for ScratchTools
+about: Suggest an idea for Baymax
 title: ''
 labels: 'feature'
 assignees: ''